thiblahute/meson-website/Reference-manual.md

 ### jar ###

 Build a jar from the specified Java source files.
 Keyword arguments are the same as executable's, with the addition of <tt>main_class</tt> which specifies the main class to execute when running the jar with <tt>java -jar file.jar</tt>.

-### man ###

-Installs the man files specified into system's man directory during the install step.
-This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.

 ### message ###